Applicable Law concerning the German Forced Share

 Calculation of the Forced Share

-Example: In the above example A is unworthy to inherit.
+Example: In the above example, A is unworthy to inherit.
 Accordingly, he receives neither an intestate share nor a forced share.
-One may assume that the forced share of B would be 100% as he would be sole heir under intestacy rules.
-However, according to § 2310 1 BGB his share remains 50%.
+One may assume that the forced share of B would be 100% as he would be the sole heir under intestacy rules.
+However, according to § 2310 1 BGB, his share remains 50%.

 However, the share of a person who has contractually waived his or her inheritance rights is not to be included (See § 2310 2 BGB).